just-the-docs/just-the-docs/peopleops/MEETINGS.md

 2. Ask: Who did you work with this month, and how did that go?
 Why did it go that way?
 3. Ask: What are you learning, and from whom?
 What are you teaching, and to whom?
 What would you like to learn?

+### Monthly Team Social

+We hold monthly staff-coordinated, funded team social events.
+Countable will pay for meals and up to 1 drink, if you go out with at least one team member in person, or attend a virtual event.
+Any event must be announced to all team members on #fun .

 <!-- Commented out for now as this is not consistent with our current Evaluation processes, and as such represents a lot of extra, unclearly defined work!
 Chelsea will seek to incorporate these Q's into our existing evaluation processes

 ### Performance Reviews